 Clinical Curriculum: Year 4

-OSA deans assist juniors in selecting their senior schedules to help toward programming a balanced, useful senior-year curriculum that fulfills the student's needs and also provides a thorough and varied medical education experience.
+OSA deans assist 3rd year students in selecting their 4th year schedules to help toward programming a balanced, useful 4th year curriculum that fulfills the student's needs and also provides a thorough and varied medical education experience.
 Computer programs through the Office of Medical Education are used to equitably award schedule requests.
-Time is possible for scheduling residency interviewing during the planning of the senior schedule.

 Year 4 - 32 weeks